design-to-release/atomic-class/README.md

 # Atomic Class

-A reactive framework for component to control classsheet.
+A framework for component to configure atomic style.

 - [Svelte](./svelte)